wsydney76/craft-contentoverview/README.md

             - sortByScore (bool, whether search results will be sorted by score. default=false)
             - filters (array, Array of fields whose values can be applied as filters.
 See Search doc below)
             - custom  (array, any custom keys, can be used to modify the entries query via event, see Events below)

+A `handle` setting can be applied to every object that helps to identify it in events.

+A `custom` array setting can be applied to every object that can contain any data that you want to use in custom templates/events.

 Example: